arvidn/libtorrent/docs/make_torrent.rst

 	be followed when opening the file, but the file list will include the path of the symlink so that the original directory structure can be reproduced on the downloading side.

+calculate_file_hashes
+	If this is set, the `set_piece_hashes()`_ function will, as it calculates the piece hashes, also calculate the file hashes and add those associated with each file.
+Note that unless you use the `set_piece_hashes()`_ function, this flag will have no effect.

 generate()
 ----------